Patterns for Blockchain Data Migration: Blockchain Migration Patterns

-We explain the patterns in the context of migration architecture illustrated in Figure \ref{fig:archi}.
-Similar to in database migration, we envision the migration team will utilize a tool (either developed in-house or off-the-shelf) to simplify the migration process and reduce the risk.
-Migration tool could follow the Extract, Transform, and Load (ETL) phases \cite{Ruping13}, \cite{Haller09} to recreate data on the target BC.
-However, these phases may be interchanged as per the chosen set of migration patterns.
-For example, a state could be transformed as a token on the source BC before extraction.
-Moreover, due to the need to preserve consistency and accountability in BC, any transformation of data must be recorded on either the source or target BC.
-Thus, most transformations in BC happen within a BC rather than in a separate staging area.
+We explain the patterns in the context of data migration architecture illustrated in Fig. \ref{fig:archi}.
+Similar to database migration, we envision the migration team will utilize a tool (either developed in-house or off-the-shelf) to simplify the migration process.
+The migration tool could follow the Extract, Transform, and Load (ETL) process \cite{Ruping13, Haller09} to copy data from the source blockchain and recreate them on the target blockchain.
+However, phases of the ETL process may be interchanged as per the chosen set of migration patterns.
+For example, a state could be transformed as a token on the source blockchain before extraction.
+Moreover, to preserve the consistency and accountability, any data transformation must be recorded on either the source or target blockchain.
+Thus, most transformations happen within a blockchain rather than in a separate staging area.
 Scattered arrows in the figure indicate this.
-Due to the incompatibilities between the source and target BCs' data types, specific changes may be needed at the BAL \cite{Strauch13}.
-Changes may be required even for different instances of the same BC platform.
-For example, a TX identifier (ID) in Ethereum changes when the nonce, receiver's account, or offered TX fee is different \cite{Wood19}.
-Therefore, BAL needs to track any changes to IDs during the migration.
-Such mapping is already used in BC applications, as application-level references are different from the BC IDs.
-For example, a username used by a Decentralized Application (DApp) needs to be mapped to the user's public key.
-Therefore, the application-level reference to BC ID mapping database -- typically maintained in the BAL -- also needs to be updated during the migration (see IDs DB and flow of IDs in Figure \ref{fig:archi}).